DerIngo/DockerOneLoginApacheSample/version1/README.md

 ``docker-compose up``

 ### Test
-pen ``http://localhost`` in your browser.
+Open ``http://localhost`` in your browser.
 You will find a simple page with three links:
 *  ``http://localhost/public``
 *  ``http://localhost/private``
 *  ``http://localhost/index``

-Open ``http://localhost/public`` and you will see the public page.
+Open ``http://localhost/public`` and you will see the public page.<br>
 Open ``http://localhost/private`` and you will see the private page...
 NOT!
-Instead you'll should see a OneLogin login page and only after login you will see the private page.
+Instead you'll should see a OneLogin login page and only after login you will see the private page.<br>
 Open ``http://localhost/index`` and you will see the <i>Start</i> page.